DSaiMeghanaReddy/Advanced-Data-Structures/Experiment 1b/README.md

 1b)Delete an element from Binary search tree

-###  procedure for the experiment Insertion of a key
+###  procedure for the experiment Delete an element from Binary search tree

 When we delete a node, three possibilities arise.
 1) Node to be deleted is leaf: Simply remove from the tree.
 2) Node to be deleted has only one child: Copy the child to the node and delete the child